Tired of Subway Tile? Here's a Fresh Alternative

 If, however, you love subway tile but you just wanted something a liiiiittle different, I've got some ideas for you.

-A few years back, we introduced this trim called Pearl Liner.
+A few years back, we introduced this trim called Pearl Trim.
 Designed to go in between two tiles, once everything is grouted only the "pearls" show.